OXY2DEV/foldtext.nvim/README.md

 The plugin can be configured via the `setup()` command.
 The configuration table has the following structure,

+>[!TIP]
+> You can check out the [example styles](https://github.com/OXY2DEV/foldtext.nvim/blob/main/lua/foldtext/examples.lua) file to see how different parts are used.

 ```lua
 require("foldtext").setup({
     -- Ignore buffers with these buftypes.